 • helping you define your dream home's criteria;

-• searching the MLS real estate databases for homes for sale meeting your criteria;
+• searching the MLS real estate databases for homes that meet your criteria;

 • arranging tours of homes for sale which interest you;

 • accompanying you on home tours, pointing out important features, facts, and considerations;